Confused by all the Medicare Coverage Options?

 - This Medicare and Medicaid program allows people who would need a nursing home-level of care to remain in the community.
 It is available in most states.

 Medicare Advantage Plan Costs

 I am Confused.
-How Can I Pick the Right Medicare Coverage for Me?
+How Can I Get the Right Medicare Coverage for My Needs?

 You are not alone.
 If you want help, you can work with an independent agent who will compare benefits and costs across companies at no cost to you.
 Make sure you work with an independent agent.
 Captive agents sell policies from just one insurance company, so you are not getting access to all plans and options available to you.